 Story in Video Games part 2 - Discretionary Storytelling

-Originally published July, 2016
+Originally published July 2016

 Welcome back to my analysis of story-telling in video games.
-Last time, I discussed the common purpose behind implementing story in video games and how it differed from film, TV, and books.
+Last time, I discussed the common purpose behind implementing stories in video games and how it differed from film, TV, and books.
 This time, I'll be briefly mentioning and discussing examples of video games that make the smart decision to keep their stories in the background.

 Discretionary Storytelling